tufanbarisyildirim/gonginx/README.md

 - ### [Parser](/parser)
   Parser is the main package that analyzes and turns nginx structred files into objects.
 It basically has 2 libraries, `lexer` explodes it into `token`s and `parser` turns tokens into config objects which are in their own package,
 - ### [Config](/config)
   Config package is representation of any context, directive or their parameters in golang.
-So basucally they are models and also AST
+So basically they are models and also AST
 - ### [Dumper (in progress)](/dumper)
   Dumper id the package that can print any model with some styling options.